Lyubov Nikulina-Kositskaya

-Lyubov Pavlovna Nikulina-Kositskaya (Любо́вь Па́вловна Нику́лина-Коси́цкая, 27 August 1827 – 17 September 1868) was a Russian Empire theatre actress, best known for her work in the Maly Theater, notably in Alexander Ostrovsky's plays.
+Lyubov Pavlovna Nikulina-Kositskaya (Любо́вь Па́вловна Нику́лина-Коси́цкая, 27 August 1827 – 17 September 1868) was a Russian theatre actress, best known for her work in the Maly Theater, notably in Alexander Ostrovsky's plays.

 Biography

 Kositskaya was born in the village of Zhdanovka nearby Nizhny Novgorod to a family of Russian serf peasants.
 "We were part of the household of a master whom people were calling the Dog.
 We, as children, were scared even by the sound of his name, for he was for us the embodiment of horror.
 I was born in his house which stood on land soaked with peasant blood and tears," she wrote in her posthumously published memoirs.
 At the age of fourteen she found work in Nizhny Novgorod as a housemaid for a merchant woman, named Dolganova, who paid for her primary education.
 It was in Dolganova's house that Kositskaya debuted as an amateur actress, discovering she'd got a fine singing voice too.

 In April 1844, against her mother's will, Kositskaya joined the Nizhny Theater where she was engaged in roles of peasant girls and servant maids and also sang in operas by Weber and Verstovsky.
 She came to Moscow with a view to becoming an opera star but found herself first in a drama school, then, through Mikhail Shchepkin's recommendation, in Maly Theatre.
 Here Kositskaya married actor Ivan Nikulin, who was her second husband.
 The marriage proved to be an unhappy one.

 Kositskaya debut at Maly Theatre in 1847, to much acclaim.
 In her first season she played Parasha (Parasha the Syberian by Nikolai Polevoy), Luisa (Intrigue and Love by Friedrich Schiller), Ophelia (Hamlet by William Shakespeare), Mikaela (Daughter of Karl the Brave, by Vladimir Zotov).
 Critics praised her performances in melodramas, admitting her vaudevillian abilities were limited.
 In the early 1850s she failed as Masha in Ivan Turgenev's The Bachelor (Schepkin's benefice) and people started talking openly of her decline.